 Marc Márquez first climbed onto a bike at the age of four and was soon collecting more domestic titles than he knew what to do with.

-In 2013, he made history.
+In 2013, he became a history maker.
 At the beginning of the year he stepped into MotoGP with Repsol Honda.
-He first made his mark by becoming the youngest rider in history to win a MotoGP race.
+Márquez first made his mark by becoming the youngest rider in history to win a MotoGP race.
 He then became the youngest rider to claim three successive podiums.
 Finally, in November, he shocked the sporting world when he became the world's youngest ever MotoGP champion!
-But he didn't stop there, he cruised through 2014 and in October, with three rounds to go, he became world champion again.
+But he didn't stop there, and cruised through 2014 to take another World Champion title with three rounds to go.